 The Bottom Line on Great Benefit Design

 According to Newtopia research, a healthy employee costs an employer around $3,400 a year in medical costs.
 When that employee has one to two risk factors for metabolic syndrome, meaning out-of-range waist circumference (BMI), elevated blood glucose, elevated blood pressure, elevated triglycerides, or low HDL cholesterol, the cost increases to $4,400.
 For employees with three or more risk factors, the cost increases to $5,400 a year.
 Today, 35% of a typical company’s employees have at least one factor for metabolic syndrome.
 Taking steps to upgrade your good benefits program to a great benefits program can significantly mitigate these costs.
 And with the right vendor, you are assured a positive ROI.

 Isn’t it time to take your program from good to great?

-If you’re curious about how Newtopia can contribute to your employee benefits package (and achieve 2x ROI in Year 1, email email@example.com.
+If you’re curious about how Newtopia can contribute to helping you build a great benefit design for your employees (and achieve 2x ROI in Year 1, email email@example.com.